IAAR-Shanghai/Awesome-AI-Memory/README.md

     </tr>
     <tr>
         <td colspan="3">
-          • Explores the memory mechanisms of **LLM-based agents**, emphasizing the crucial role of memory in agent self-evolution and complex interactions.<br>
+          • Explores the memory mechanisms of LLM-based agents, emphasizing the crucial role of memory in agent self-evolution and complex interactions.<br>
           • Systematically summarizes and categorizes existing memory module designs and evaluation methods, while analyzing their roles and limitations across different application scenarios.<br>
-          • Such agents are able to **improve decision-making and task execution**.
+          • Such agents are able to improve decision-making and task execution.
         </td>
     </tr>
     <tr>